ekmett/ad/README.markdown

 ### Modules

+ * `Numeric.AD` computes using whichever mode or combination thereof is suitable to each individual combinator.
+This mode is the default, re-exported by `Numeric.AD`
  * `Numeric.AD.Mode.Forward` provides basic forward-mode AD.
 It is good for computing simple derivatives.
  * `Numeric.AD.Mode.Sparse` computes a sparse forward-mode AD tower.
 It is good for higher derivatives or large numbers of outputs.
  * `Numeric.AD.Mode.Tower` computes a dense forward-mode AD tower useful for higher derivatives of single input functions.
- * `Numeric.AD.Mode.Mixed` computes using whichever mode or combination thereof is suitable to each individual combinator.
-This mode is the default, re-exported by `Numeric.AD`

  * `Numeric.AD.Newton` provides a number of combinators for root finding using Newton's method with quadratic convergence.
  * `Numeric.AD.Halley` provides a number of combinators for root finding using Halley's method with cubic convergence.